kmeth01/Distributed-Systems/README.md

 # Distributed-Systems
 My Trials with Distributed Systems.

-This Repo has following Trials.
+This Repo has following .

 Parllel Sorting.
 Sorting with multiple Processes as well as multiple threads to compare the performance of sorting numbers.